Asleep at the Virtual Wheel

 This review lays the foundation for the rest of my PhD, building my skills at identifying and investigating research gaps, and hopefully will prove useful for both researchers looking to understand the state of accessibility in VR, teachers introducing the topic of accessibility in VR to students, and users who want more information about the accessibility levels of a specific VR application prior to purchase.

-Overwhelmingly positive scores and comments from CHI '25 reviewers, followed by acceptance to present our results at the conference in Japan, have really boosted my confidence in ch and showcase my ability to contribute at the highest level.
+Overwhelmingly positive scores and comments from CHI '25 reviewers, followed by acceptance to present our results at the conference in Japan, have really boosted my confidence in my ability to conduct high-quality research contributing at the highest level.

 Photo of Craig and colleagues standing in front of the CHI 2025 conference sign in Yokohama, Japan